 Medical leave of absence (MLOA) policy

-During your time at Washington University, you may experience life situations, medical conditions, or psychological conditions that significantly impair your ability to function successfully or safely as a student.
+During your time at Washington University in St. Louis, you may experience life situations, medical conditions, or psychological conditions that significantly impair your ability to function successfully or safely as a student.
 In these instances, time away from the university for treatment and recovery can often restore your functioning to a level that will enable you to participate fully in academic coursework and the university community.

 Students function not just as individuals, but also as connected parts of the university community and environment.
 When a student becomes impaired to the extent of needing a MLOA, this impairment often impacts that larger community.
 The university has a vested interest and a responsibility, both to you and to the larger university community, to establish criteria regarding your eligibility for re-enrollment following a MLOA.
 The criteria include, but are not limited to, compelling evidence that the condition that precipitated the MLOA has been sufficiently treated and ameliorated to the point where it will no longer adversely affect your safety and functioning.
 Certain MLOAs initiated as a result of life situations (sexual assault, death of a family member) may not be subject to these criteria.